kushal1111/TimeSeries_Improvement/README.md

 ## Reproducibility

 All the training scripts are provided in [scripts/long_term_forecast](./scripts/long_term_forecast).
-For instance, if you want to get the results for the `weather` dataset, you just need to run:
+For instance, if you want to get the results for the `ETTh1` dataset, you just need to run:
 ```
-bash ./scripts/long_term_forecast/Weather_script/TimeLinear.sh
+bash ./scripts/long_term_forecast/ETT_script/TimeLinear.sh
 ```
 The default `seq_len` in this repository is `96`.
 For other experimental settings, the hyperparameters that you can tune are:
 ```